 Dark Chocolate Peppermint Bark

-- Ensure you keep a steady temperature on your burner and continually stir the butter and sugar as they cook, so they don't separate.
+- Ensure you keep a steady temperature on your burner and continually stir the butter and sugar as they cook so they don't separate.

 - If there is separation while cooking, keep stirring, and the fat should get reincorporated.

-- Take care as you stir, and not scrape the sides of the pan.
+- Take care as you stir, and do not scrape the sides of the pan.
 You don’t want to clean the sides of the pan.
 However, you do want to stir and scrape the bottom of the pot gently to avoid scorching.
 You don't want the crystalized sugar to get into your toffee.

 - Also, as you pour the toffee onto the prepared baking pan, do not scrape the saucepan's sides and bottom to get every last bit of Roca.
 Just pour it out into the pan and leave the crystallized sugars behind in the pot.